techGIAN/GradeWeightSolver/README.md

   <li>Columns 2 to 17 are the predictors, these are the grading requirements that will make up the final grade; each component weighted differently</li>
   <li><b>final_grade</b> - the response variable; basically, the percentage of the requirement is multiplied by its grade; this is done to all variables and then summed altogether</li>
  </ul>
+In terms of values, notice that only column 1 is an integer (iDs) but we will find out soon enough that we don't really care about the column.
+Columns 2-18 are reals with minimum value of 0 and a maximum value of 1, which represents the percentage (i.e. 0 for 0% and 1 for 100%, so 75% just means 0.75).

 For the predictors, there are 9 labs, 2 tests, 1 midterm, 3 quizzes and 1 final exam.
 Note that I do not know what the weightings are for each requirement since the <b>grades</b> dataset was from a very old academic session, and I have not yet been born that time yet (lol).
 Hence, it is those weightings that we will try to predict using linear regression.
 There are some things that may skew our results, such as:
 <ul>
   <li>Outliers: there would always will be, and so we will see how many of them are in our dataset and assess whether it is worth to remove the outliers</li>